zzhangjii/learning-library/ApplicationIntegration-labguide.md

 # Prerequisites

-Before starting these labs, you determine following:
+Before starting these labs, you will need:

   - Oracle Cloud access from: *<https://cloud.oracle.com/en_US/sign-in>*